Bulgaria: Protesters invade Sofia during EU Council Presidency ceremony

 Protesters in Sofia used the big day of the opening ceremony for Bulgaria’s EU Council Presidency to get their messages across in several protests.
 While the ceremony with international VIP guests was still going on a kilometer down the street, they demanded the salvation of Pirin National Park.
-But that was only one of several demonstrations.
+That was one of several demonstrations.

 On Boulevard Dondukov in the centre of Sofia, fourteen trams on lines 20 and 22 were stuck.
 They just stood there in a long line, waiting for thousands of protesters to leave the boulevard into Raikovski Street.